mel-project/docs.melproject.org/developer-guides/gibbername/design.md

 We will discuss _how_ the "gibbername encoding" that maps a gibbername to a unique blockchain location works in the [implementation section](implement.md#the-gibbername-encoding).
 {% endhint %}

-Now, thin clients are able to do the core Gibbername features:
+Now, light clients are able to do the core Gibbername features:

 * **Lookup**: The latest, unspent entry in the chain will contain the latest piece of data bound to that gibbername.
 * **Bind**: To bind the name to a different piece of data, a new item can simply be added at the end of the Catena chain.